User Guide

 --verboseflag when debugging - Generate reports with

---report markdownor--report htmlfor test documentation and CI/CD integration - Save logs for CI/CD integration with
+--report markdownor--report htmlfor test documentation and CI/CD integration - Use

 --log